sarah-bluhm-at-aalto/predictSD/readme.md

 prediction can create z-projected 2D overlays of the image/label pairs by calling predictSD/overlayLabels.ijm.

-The result tables include the following columns: <samp>'ID', 'Z', 'Y', 'X', 'Volume', 'Area', 'IntensityMean', 'IntensityMin', 'IntensityMax', 'IntensityMedian', and 'IntensityStdDev'</samp>.
-The intensity values are calculated for **all** channels in the image and have their column names appended with suffix <samp>'_Ch='</samp> plus the channel's index.
+The result tables include the following columns: <samp>'ID', 'Z', 'Y', 'X', 'Volume', 'Area', 'IntensityMean', 'IntensityMin', 'IntensityMax', 'IntensityMedian', 'IntensityStdDev',</samp> and <samp>'IntensitySlope'</samp>.
+The
+<samp>'IntensitySlope'</samp> represents the object's pixel-wise intensity distribution as a function of distance from
+centroid, where negative and positive values indicate a central and outward intensity localisation, respectively.
+All intensity values are calculated for **all** channels in the image and have their column names appended with suffix
+<samp>'_Ch='</samp> plus the channel's index.

 ------------------------
 ## Usage